syncfusion-content/flutter-docs/Flutter/datagrid/row-height-customization.md

 ![flutter datagrid shows header row with custom height ](images/row-height-customization/flutter-datagrid-header-row-height.jpg)

-## Set height for rows except header row
+## Set height for rows except for header row

 You can customize the height of the grid rows in `SfDataGrid` by using the [rowHeight](https://pub.dev/documentation/syncfusion_flutter_datagrid/latest/datagrid/SfDataGrid/rowHeight.html) property.